thorsten/phpMyFAQ/docs/update.md

 `http://www.example.com/faq/update`

-Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.
+Click the button of the update script, your version will automatically be updated.

-### Automatic upgrade (Experimental feature)
+### Online update (Experimental feature)

-If you're running phpMyFAQ 4.0.0 or later, you can use the built-in automatic upgrade feature.
+If you're running phpMyFAQ 4.0.0 or later, you can use the built-in online update feature.
 Log in as admin into the admin section and enable the maintenance mode.
 (Configuration >> Edit Configuration >> Set FAQ in maintenance mode) Then go to the "phpMyFAQ Update" page in the configuration section click through the update wizard: